A Quick Note about Ronnie K's Career Journeys

 1979–1983:

-Transitioned into technology and became the Chief Technical Architect of one of the world’s first computerized, online global distribution systems.
+Transitioned into technology and became the Chief Technical Architect of one of the world’s first online global distribution systems.
 I later lectured across the U.S. and abroad, sharing this pioneering design and its potential to reshape how we connect and do business.

 -